BlaqueDevs/se-assignment-day-5-technical-writing-and-review-RisperNJW/README.md

 Solicit feedback to understand their preferences better and continuously adapt your content strategy.
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 Effective way to assess their familiarity with the topic is to conduct pre-event surveys or polls, asking specific questions about their understanding and experience related to the subject.
-During presentations or discussions, pay attention to non-verbal cues—expressions of confusion or disengagement can indicate that you're using too much jargon or complex concepts.
+During presentations or discussions, pay attention to non-verbal cues expressions of confusion or disengagement can indicate that you're using too much jargon or complex concepts.
 Start with a broad overview and inviting questions allowing you to adjust your language and depth based on their responses.
 Engaging through informal conversations, either before or during the presentation, can also provide valuable insights into their knowledge level.
 Creating an environment for open dialogue fosters better understanding and helps you tailor your content effectively, ensuring it resonates without overwhelming your audience.
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?